 Located along the Costa Brava, Sant Feliu de Guixols has a unique atmosphere which features a mixture of both tourists and locals, two equally important components of the town’s livelihood.
 It has its fair share of beaches which provide ample opportunity to sunbathe and enjoy the water, but it’s also known for the many ports that have helped to put the area on the map.
 The scenery here is picturesque, with small mountains and lush forests meeting the long stretches of pristine coastline.
 Sant Feliu is also home to Catalonia’s oldest music festival, “Porta Ferrada”, which you can experience if you visit during July or August.
 And when it comes to cycling, it doesn’t get any better than the scenic coastal road south of Sant Feliu to Tossa de Mar, which offers some of the most dramatic and breathtaking views in all of Spain.
 It’s simply unforgettable.

 When it comes to atmosphere, culture and natural beauty, the Catalonia region of Spain is among the top destinations in the world.
 From seemingly endless stretches of sandy coastline to ancient architectural feats to unique culture and delectable cuisine, it’s a virtual treasure trove of adventure and discovery as far as the eye can see.
-If a visit to Catalonia is in your future, be sure to add these five fantastic towns to your cycling itinerary.
+If a visit to Catalonia is in your future, be sure to add these five fantastic towns to your biking itinerary.